alebastrov/java-junit-5-expected-exception/readme.md

     @HideByExceptionMessage({"unexpected error", "not desired to be logged"}) private static SecondsToMinutesUtils secsToMins2;

+    @HideByExceptionClassAndMessage({
+            @ClassAndMessage(clazz = NumberFormatException.class, message = "For input string:"),
+            @ClassAndMessage(clazz = IllegalArgumentException.class, message = "cannot be 0 or negative"),
+            @ClassAndMessage(clazz = NullPointerException.class, message = "Argument cannot be null")
+    })
+    private static SecondsToMinutesUtils secsToMins3;
     ...
 ~~~

-@ExtendWith(LoggingExtension.class) enables that plugin and
+@ExtendWith(LoggingExtension.class) enables that plugin and one of:
-@HideByExceptionClass(Class[]) allows you to filter out exception classes you're expecting to be thrown
+- @HideByExceptionClass(Class[]) allows you to filter out exception classes you're expecting to be thrown
 for the tested class.
-@HideByExceptionMessage(String[]) allows you to filter out exceptions by their messages.
+- @HideByExceptionMessage(String[]) allows you to filter out exceptions by their messages.
+- @HideByExceptionClassAndMessage allows to specify both class and message.

 How on Earth it works?